 ❌ Audio controls and the music library aren’t as user-friendly as dedicated music players

-❌ The interface can feel a bit minimalist for users who want lots of visual features
+❌ The interface may feel a bit minimalist for users who want lots of visual features

 Supported operating systems: